Population: 6.758 million

 The standards for patient care and medical services in Laos may differ from your home country.
 Laos has both public and private health sectors but medical facilities are limited.
 Basic medical care is available in Vientiane but healthcare services are not well-equipped outside of the capital.
 Professional treatment and medication for a mental health emergency can be difficult to access.

 In the event of a medical emergency, contact your travel health insurance company immediately.
 Hospitals typically require upfront payment in cash, regardless of whether you have travel health insurance in place.
 Due to limited healthcare services, medical evacuation by road or air to Thailand is common for both physical and mental health emergencies.
-You should ensure you have accessible funds to cover upfront fees and adequate travel health insurance and evacuation coverage to reimburse you and cover any additional medical costs.
+You should ensure you have accessible funds to cover upfront fees and adequate travel health insurance, including evacuation.
 Before you depart, check with your insurer about the extent of their coverage in Laos.

 Larger cities generally have well-stocked pharmacies, but staff dispensing medication may be untrained.
 Avoid purchasing medication from markets and unlicensed pharmacies, as fake medication is a common problem.